by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - **Technical Background**: A Transformer-based encoder converts text into a latent condition vector, which guides the diffusion model during generation.
 - **Output**: Saved in `./samples/Demo_text`.
 - **Note**: Studies show that text-based conditions can effectively control properties like porosity and topology.
+- **code**: MOFFUSION.cond_text(ngen=20, prompt="MOF with high surface area")
+  The only things you can control are the text prompt and the number of structures generated.
+prompt: natural language description of desired MOF properties
+ngen: number of structures generated

 ---